Accepting New Patients. Call us for a consultation for Birth Center or Hospital Birth.

 Then, your labor begins when your cervix begins to dilate.
 As your cervix opens, you experience contraction cramps.
 Initially, your contractions might feel like back pain or a menstrual cramp, and they’re irregular.
 However, as your cervix widens, your contractions become more regular and frequent, while increasing in intensity.

-When should I go to the hospital?
+When should I go to the birth center/ hospital?

 Unless you have received different instructions from your midwife, you should call when your contractions are consistently five minutes apart and leave for the hospital or birthing center.
 Your midwife and childbirth team will meet you at your selected location.
+For the child birth center 5 cms dilation is needed in order to be admited.

 What should I expect during the childbirth process?